 Final Thought: Why It Pays to Hire a Professional

-By now, we’ve hopefully given you a better idea of how much it will cost to rewire your house.
+By now, we’ve hopefully given you a better idea of how much it will cost to rewire your house and how to factor it in your home improvement plans.

 Using the guide above, you’ll be able to consider the age and size of your home, whether you need to open walls and add on the cost of your state’s electrical work permit, and inevitably reach one inevitable conclusion: